fr-kan5/global-day/README.md

 - has_many :comments
 - has_many :posts
 - has_many :likes
-- has_many :favorites, through: :like, sources: :post
+- has_many :likes_posts, through: :likes, source: :post
+- belongs_to :user